Webflow-Examples/page-analyzer-app/README.md

        - CMS: Read and write
        - Pages: Read and write
        - Sites: Read and write
-5. You should now see a **Client ID** and **Secret ID** associated with your new app!
+3. You should now see a **Client ID** and **Secret ID** associated with your new app!
 Set those values in the `.env` file of this project for `WEBFLOW_CLIENT_ID` and `WEBFLOW_CLIENT_SECRET` respectively
-6. In the same `.env` file, set `PUBLIC_WEBFLOW_BASE_URL` to be the ngrok URL (i.e., `https://xyz123-free.app`) and `PUBLIC_WEBFLOW_REDIRECT_URL` to be the same with `/auth` added at the end (i.e., `https://xyz123-free.app/auth`)
-7. You'll need to terminate the process where you ran `npm run dev`, and restart it again to allow the `.env` values to propagate
-8. Click the "Install" button on your app in the Webflow Dashboard and install it to a site to start!
+4. Click the "Install" button on your app in the Webflow Dashboard and install it on a test Webflow site to start!
-9. To try some of the features in this app that ingest Webflow page content, you'll need to follow the optional set up steps below to get API keys from the 3rd party libraries used in this project.
+5. To try some of the features in this app that ingest Webflow page content, you'll need to follow the optional set up steps below to get API keys from the 3rd party libraries used in this project.

+> ❗ Keep in mind that every time you end the `npm run dev` process and re-run that command to start the server up, you'll be given a completely different ngrok URL.
+You'll need to ensure you edit the app in your Webflow dashboard to change the values for **App homepage URL** and **Redirect URI** from above.

 ### (Optional) Set up Groq

 In order to use the "Summarized Content" feature at `/features/summarized-content`, you need to get an API key for Groq by [creating a free account](https://console.groq.com/keys) and set the value in the `.env` file for `GROQ_API_KEY`.

-> Note that there is no credit card necessary to try out the APIs!
+> 🆓 Note that there is no credit card necessary to try out the APIs!

 ### (Optional) Set up Textgears

 In order to use the "Readability" feature at `/features/readability-score`, you need to get an API key from Textgears by [creating a free account](https://textgears.com/user) and set the value in the `.env` file for `TEXTGEARS_API_KEY`.

-> Note that there is no credit card necessary to try out the APIs!
+> 🆓 Note that there is no credit card necessary to try out the APIs!